B2ORG/T6-B2OP-PATCH/README.md

 # Steps for basic troubleshooting

 - Make sure you're using correct and up to date version downloaded from releases section on this page.
-Versions
 - Remove other patches.
 B2 Plugins should not cause any issues, but if you are using any, for the sake of troubleshooting remove them as well.
 - Check if the directory the patch is in is correct.
 Perhaps you have multiple instances of Plutonium or Redacted and you put it in the directory belonging to another instance.